-Studying for a PhD allows you to explore a subject that fascinates you in great depth, and make a meaningful contribution to your chosen field.
-It is a necessary qualification for anyone seeking a research or an academic career.
+Studying for a PhD allows you to explore an aspect of media and communication that fascinates you in great depth, and make a meaningful contribution to your chosen field.
+It’s a necessary qualification if you’re aspiring to have a career in academia.

-You'll complete an extensive independent research project on a topic of your choice, using your findings to produce a thesis of around 100,000 words.
-Throughout, you'll receive expert guidance from supervisors who are active in your area of interest.
+You'll complete an extensive independent research project, using your findings to produce a thesis of around 100,000 words.
+Throughout, you'll receive guidance from supervisors who are active researchers in your area of interest.

 Your thesis should make an original contribution to knowledge through, for example, gathering and analysing new facts or by interpreting existing information in an important new way.

 We welcome PhD applications that include a practical element, especially in the areas of filmmaking, photography, screenwriting, immersive and interactive storytelling, digital performance and production, and community co-production.

-For a practice-led PhD, you will produce a body of work which demonstrates an original contribution to knowledge and scholarship.
+For a practice-led PhD, you’ll produce a body of work which demonstrates an original contribution to knowledge and scholarship.
 This will comprise a substantial creative practice produced in pursuit of the degree, displaying critical understanding and being worthy of public presentation or publication.

 You’ll also produce a written submission of 15,000 to 50,000 words.
 This will provide an exploration of the research question(s) and will indicate how the research is embodied in and through the practice.